floringhimie/salusfy/README.md

 Component to interface with the salus-it500.com.
 It reads the Current Temperature, Set Temperature, Current HVAC Mode, Current Relay Mode.

+Keep in mind this is my first custom component and this is also the first version of this Salusfy so it can have bugs.
+Sorry for that.

 ### Installation
 * If not exist, in config/custom_components/ create a directory called salusfy
 * Copy all files in salusfy to your config/custom_components/salusfy/ directory.